Geology of Florida

 The structure of the Florida platform, the foundation of which came from the African continent over 200 million years ago.

 Florida is part of the Florida Platform, a plateau of sedimentary rocks of the Mesozoic and Cenozoic eras sitting atop a basement of igneous, metamorphic, and sedimentary rocks of Proterozoic, Paleozoic, and Triassic age.
-The Florida Platform also includes much of the Southeastern United States and the Continental Shelf adjacent to the region.
+The Florida Platform also includes southern Alabama and Georgia and the continental shelf adjacent to the three states.
 Part of the Florida basement was part of Africa before the formation of the supercontinent Pangaea, but separated from Africa and remained attached to North America when Pangaea broke up in the early Jurassic, while the rest of the Florida basement consists of volcanic rocks that erupted during that breakup.

 The emergent portion of the platform was created during the Eocene to Oligocene as the Gulf Trough filled with silts, clays, and sands.
 Flora and fauna began appearing during the Miocene.
 No land animals were present in Florida prior to the Miocene.